 Scholarly Commons Citation

 Treanor, William Michael, "Dean Mary Daly: A Tribute" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 462.
+462.